Deodat-Lawson/SuperSurveyorSeleliumTest/README.md

 ### Additional Notes:

-- Note: Note we implemented keychord and key presses in a
+- Note: Note we implemented keychord and key presses following the MAC Keyboard settings.
+If you want to run it on Windows, switch all the COMMAND keys to CONTROL.

 - The `CreateSurveyTest.java` must have enough coins for us to create a Survey.
 Ensure you have at least 5 coins when running this test.
 In the case where coins are not enough, run `AnswerTest.java` to get more coins by sumbitting responses.